flotob/blockchain/_blog_posts/medium/the-curious-desire-of-humans-to-formalize-the-mess-that-is-reality.md

 ---
-title: The curious desire of humans to formalize the mess that is reality
+title: "The curious desire of humans to formalize the mess that is reality"
 layout: post
 date: 2008-10-31T00:00:00.000Z
 categories: